silentorb/marloth-story/design/general/marloth-narrative-guidelines.md

   * The rate of this change is usually exponential.
   * A Marloth book also follows this pattern of escalation, so later parts start with a faster pace than earlier parts.
 * Pacing is closely tied to continuity.
 Breaks in [temporal continuity](#temporal-continuity) slow down pacing.

+### Personal

+#### Rules

+* As much as possible, the elements of a Marloth story should be personal in relation to lead characters

+#### Motivation

+* Personal connection increases audience engagement
+  * Conversely, lack of personal connection can destroy that engagement and result in losing the audience

 ### Personal Contests